Alexandre Promio

-Jean Alexandre Louis Promio (9 July 1868 – 24 December 1926) was a French film photographer and director.
-He is mentioned as a pioneer in film and was the director for Sweden's first Newsreel.
-The newsreel was shown for King Oscar II:s arrival at the General Art and Industrial Exposition on 15 May 1897.
+Jean Alexandre Louis Promio (9 July 1868 – 24 December 1926) was a French cinematographer and director.
+He is mentioned as a pioneer in film and was the director of Sweden's first newsreel, featuring King Oscar II's arrival at the General Art and Industrial Exposition on 15 May 1897.

 Alexandre Promio came from an Italian family that moved to France and resided in Lyon.
 During his time as an assistant to an optician in Lyon, he witnessed the first presentation of the medium of moving pictures cinematograph.
 Promio was interested in the art of photography, and in March 1896 left his work at the optician to start working for Auguste and Louis Lumière.
-After just some time at the work he became the boss for the film unit and got the responsibility for the education of the first cinematograph-operators.
+He soon became head of the film unit and got the responsibility for the education of the first cinematograph-operators.

-His first assignment was to present and marketing of the new media worldwide.
+His first assignment was to present and market the new medium of film worldwide.
 Promio visited several cities between April 1896 and September 1897.
-The first trip went to Madrid where he demonstrated the moving pictures on 13 May 1896 On 7 July he did a film demonstration for the Tsar Nikolaj II of Russia and the empress of Saint Petersburg, after that he visited England, Germany and Hungary.
+He first went to Madrid, where he demonstrated moving pictures on 13 May 1896.
+On 7 July he did a film demonstration for the Tsar Nikolaj II of Russia and the empress of Saint Petersburg, after that he visited England, Germany and Hungary.
 In September 1896, he arrived in the US, and filmed the first films of Chicago.
-In Italy he on 25 October 1896 filmed the city of Venice from a Gondola.
+In Italy, he on 25 October 1896 filmed the city of Venice from a Gondola.
 The film had its premiere on 13 December 1897 in Lyon under the title of Panorama du Grand Canal vu d'un bateau which shows the short trip of Canal Grande.
 It was most likely the world's first moving film, also the first being filmed by a moving camera.